whiteandbased/UFH/README.md

 - Then you just keep making the changes you want and all of that; if you have push permission then I think you can just add it to the main branch straight up, but make sure to test it first and explain it properly or I might remove push permissions if people keep shitting up the mod on purpose

 Will probably add pics soon if I ever figure out how to

+please PLEASe keep a complete version of your mod when doing changes and doing pull requests what i mean is uh have everything you need for the mod to work, the common folder, history, gfx, etc. then just change around the shit you want to change so uhhhhhh yeah just like dont have it so the only thing in your folder is decisions/kill_all_the_niggers.txt